 40. Chicago Shakespeare Theater (CST)

-Based on Navy Pier, this adored non-profit theatre company has done as much as anyone to help keep Chicago on the cultural map over the last 30 years.
+Based on Navy Pier, this adored non-profit theater company has done as much as anyone to help keep Chicago on the cultural map over the last 30 years.

-The company has been at Navy Pier since 1999, in a complex with two auditoriums: The 510-seater Courtyard Theater and the more intimate Upstairs theatre.
+The Chicago Shakespeare Theater has been at Navy Pier since 1999, in a complex with two auditoriums: The 510-seater Courtyard Theater and the more intimate Upstairs theater.

-The programme is crafted for everyone, and has meaty productions of Macbeth and Hamlet, and light family musicals like Peter Pan and Bedknobs and Broomsticks.
+The program is crafted for everyone, and has meaty productions of Macbeth and Hamlet, and light family musicals like Peter Pan and Bedknobs and Broomsticks.

 41. Alfred Caldwell Lily Pool